2022 Pacific typhoon season: Tropical Storm Sonca

-Late on October 11, the JTWC started to monitor a scattered area of convection with a poorly-organized broad low-level center at approximately 150 nmi to the west-southwest of Manila, Philippines.
+Late on October 11, the JTWC started to monitor a scattered area of convection with a poorly organized broad low-level center at approximately 150 nmi to the west-southwest of Manila, Philippines.
 Within a marginally favorable environment of no distinct outflow established, low to moderate wind shear, and warm sea surface temperatures, the system slightly organized by the next day, with flaring convection and its center remaining exposed.
 Nonetheless, the JMA upgraded the system into a tropical depression on October 13.
 The JTWC later issued a TCFA on the system on the same day, noting fragmented deep convection was wrapping into its broad low-level center.
 By the next day, the JTWC initiated advisories on the storm, designating it as 22W.
 Moving westward, the storm intensified into a tropical storm six hours later, with the JMA naming it as Sonca.
 Sonca failed to intensify further as its center remained exposed, with deep convection displaced to the west due to strong wind shear, and it soon made landfall on Da Nang, Vietnam late on the same day, prompting the JTWC to issue their final advisory on the system.
 The JMA followed suit by October 15, as Sonca weakened into a tropical depression.

 As Sonca moved inland, it brought heavy rainfall to central Vietnam, with 700 mm of rain fell in Da Nang during a 24-hour period on October 14–15; this resulted in major flooding throughout the region, with 10 fatalities reported.
 Initial estimated economic losses in Da Nang City caused by Sonca's heavy precipitation are around 1.48 trillion VND (US$60.8 million).
 Infrastructure losses in Thừa Thiên Huế province reached 337 billion VND (US$13.5 million).
 2 people were killed and 4 injured in the province.
+Overall, damages inflicted by Sonca were 2.4 trillion VND (US$101.5 million).